Bright98/microservices-pattern-language/quering/API-composition.md

 ## <img src="../images/icons/happy.svg" style="position:relative; top:5px" /> solution

-We should create the **API Composition service** that sits between clients and the underlying APIs.
+We can create the **API Composition service** that sits between clients and the underlying APIs.

 This service will handle:
 - The communication with the individual APIs,